cjkao/slickdart/README.md

 slickdart
 =========

-slick grid port, for mobile,desktop devices
+slick grid clone, for mobile,desktop devices

 ** Sort performance is not expected in javascript version